cased/hypersonic/README.md

 # Hypersonic

-GitHub PR automation for modern applications.
+Streamlined GitHub PR automation for modern applications in Typescript.
+Supersonic is a high-level API for creating and managing Pull Requests, designed specifically for AI and SaaS applications that need to propose changes to user repositories.

 ## Features